LooneyRichie/Dream_Interpreter/README.md

 # Dream_Interpreter
 I have an idea to implement many different psychological and mystical features in one convenient app designed to help people cope with stress.
+I plan to use Astrology, Numerology, Tarot, Rorschach, Psychology, Dream Analysis, Myer Briggs Personalities...more to come soon.
+I am welcome to critique, I can't excel without it.
+Feel free to help, if this ever becomes anything worth anything and you helped me I will honor your work.